Allyson Content Group

 Most of us Gen Zers grew up with social media at our fingertips.
 Some even believe that the ‘Z’ in the name stands for “zoomer” because it’s the “first generation known to ‘zoom’ the internet.”
 Social media platforms like TikTok, Instagram, and X were created during our lifetime, and most of us have never known life without them.
 But surprisingly, we’re not the most active demographic on social media anymore.
 Millennials have assumed that crown, and with the increasing number of Zoomers leaving social media, its excessive use is starting to become uncool.

-Let’s explore a couple of reasons why Zoomers, including myself, are pressing delete forever.
+Let’s explore a couple of reasons why Zoomers, including myself, are pressing delete.

 The Dopamine Trap